Cumulative Fidelity of LMT Clock Atom Interferometers in the Presence of Laser Noise: Frequency noise transfer function and laser stability requirement

-For this analysis, we vary the strength of the noise model but keep its structure fixed, which is pink below $100~\text{Hz}$ and white above.
-For the sake of completeness, we also include high frequency noise above $10~\text{kHz}$ due to limitation of the servo gain, which is observed in cavity-stabilized laser systems~\cite{chiarotti2022practical,sterr2009ultrastable}.
+For this analysis, we vary the strength of the noise model by an overall scaling factor but keep its structure fixed, which is pink below $100~\text{Hz}$ and white above.
+We also include high-frequency noise above $10~\text{kHz}$ due to limitation of the servo gain, which is observed in cavity-stabilized laser systems~\cite{chiarotti2022practical,sterr2009ultrastable}.
 Note, however, that this servo-induced noise is outside the bandwidth of interest set by the Rabi frequency, and thus strongly suppressed by the roll-off of $H_n(f)$ when $2\pi f>\Omega$.
-The low-frequency limit of the bandwidth is determined by the cycle time of the experiment, which is typically on the order of seconds.
+We define the rms noise amplitude of the laser by integrating $S_\nu(f)$ from $f_l$ to $f_u$.

 Finally, we study a full $n\hbar k$ interferometer sequence, which is constructed by inserting four augmentation zones of length $n-1$ into a Mach-Zehnder interferometer.
 Besides laser frequency noise, we assume an additional pulse inefficiency of $10^{-5}$ from other loss mechanisms.
 The performance of the interferometer is evaluated by its LMT enhancement, defined as $n\,C$, which is proportional to the interferometer phase sensitivity.
 The existence of an optimal $n$ for a given $\Delta\nu$ and $\Omega$, as reported previously~\cite{chiarotti2022practical}, is observed in \figref{fig:enhancement-vs-n}.
 However, since population loss scales linearly rather than quadratically with respect to $n$, greater sensitivity enhancement is expected at a much larger optimal $n$.
-For a laser with $\Delta\nu=10~\text{Hz}$ and $\Omega=2\pi\times1~\text{kHz}$, a peak LMT enhancement $n\,C=7.5\times10^3$ is achieved at $n=2.0\times10^4$.
-This is comparable to the most optimistic projections for the ultimate LMT orders used in MAGIS-100 and future km-baseline detectors~\cite{abe2021matter}.
+For a laser with $\Delta\nu=10~\text{Hz}$ and $\Omega=2\pi\times1~\text{kHz}$, a peak LMT enhancement $n\,C=3.3\times10^3$ is achieved at $n=8.8\times10^3$.
+This is consistent with the requirements for $1000\,\hbar k$ atom optics estimated for the MAGIS-100 detector~\cite{abe2021matter}.
+Moreover, higher Rabi frequencies and lower laser frequency noise can be achieved with current laser technology.